caerfinon/KerbinSideRemasteredGapExtras/Gamedata/KerbinSideRemasteredGapExtras/README.md

 - can be usesd to support ground based contracts nearby
 - have Kramax Autopilot Continued flight plans
 - support NavUtil runway settings

+Install:
+- place directory KerbinSideRemasteredGAPExtras and all sub directories and files in your Gamedata directroy (Create if it does not already exist)